mcfnord/rml/src/dishonest.md

 here for you.
 You're the Sacrificial Lamb!"
 I guess this was the hardest moment of my interaction with Pierce County's criminal justice system.
-Math Whiz, who was also a Seventh Day Adventist, quoted some theological concepts that brought me some comfort.
+Math Whiz, who was also a Seventh Day Adventist, quoted some theology that brought me some comfort.

-My attorney was such a square that I didn't dare wave or smile.
+I didn't dare wave or smile.
 In hindsight I wish I did.
 Anyone who knows me knows I'm not inclined to threats or violence, and would much rather make a friend.
 Tim Leary came to mind, always smiling becaue he knew the medium is the message.
 But the judge was already motivated by the television cameras to show dominance over the lawless danger she was told I represented.
-So I kept a stoic face.
+So I stuck with a stoic face.

 To this day, I compare my bail, $75,000, or "seventy five racks" to that of other accused.
 Back in lock-up, this sum made me